oopsguy/pconfig/README.md

 # PConfig

-PConfig is a PHP library for parsing configuration (php, json, xml, yaml, ini).
+PConfig is a PHP library for parsing configuration.
 It has simple APIs and is easy to use.

+## Supported formats

+- php
+- json
+- xml
+- yaml
+- ini

 ## Installation